shikokuchuo/mirai/README.md

 ### ミライ

 <br /> ( 未来 ) <br /><br /> Minimalist Async Evaluation Framework for R
-<br /><br /> High-performance parallel code execution and distributed
-computing. <br /><br /> Designed for simplicity, a ‘mirai’ evaluates an R expression asynchronously in a separate process, on the local machine or over the network, returning the result automatically upon completion.
+<br /><br /> Designed for simplicity, a ‘mirai’ evaluates an R
-<br /><br /> Modern networking and concurrency built on
-[nanonext](https://github.com/shikokuchuo/nanonext/) and
-[NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen) ensures reliable and efficient scheduling, over fast inter-process communications or TCP/IP
+expression asynchronously in a parallel process, on the local machine or distributed over the network, with the result automatically available upon completion. <br /><br /> Modern networking and concurrency built on [nanonext](https://github.com/shikokuchuo/nanonext/) and [NNG](https://nng.nanomsg.org/) (Nanomsg Next Gen) ensures reliable and efficient scheduling, over fast inter-process communications or TCP/IP